 About Nude Volleyball in Naturism/Nudism

 Nude volleyball in naturism/nudism has almost become a cliché.
-The game was in invented in 1895 by William G. Morgan, an instructor at the YMCA in Holyoke, Massachussetts, USA.
+The game was in invented in 1895 by William G. Morgan, an instructor at the YMCA in Holyoke, Massachusetts, USA.
 By the 1920’s, naturists were playing it regularly, making them some of the earliest adopters of volleyball.
 In some ways, the game was ideal for early naturist clubs.
 Most clubs were small and a volleyball court doesn’t require much space.
 Yet despite the relatively small court, many people can play at the same time.
-The game also allows for differing levels of athletism which makes it inclusive.
+The game also allows for differing levels of athleticism which makes it inclusive.

 The equipment required (a net and a ball) is very affordable.
 Finally, since there is no need for a team uniform or protective equipment, volleyball is perfect for people who like to be nude.

 From May to September, casual fun games are usually played (weather permitting) every Saturday and Sunday at 2pm and competitive 2 on 2 is played at 1pm.

 Don’t know how to play?
 That’s OK, the volleyball aficionados will happily teach you.

 Volleyball is a complex game requiring specialized skills.
 The ball is spiked from up to 60 cm above the height of a basketball hoop (about 3.65 metres) and takes fractions of a second to travel from the spiker to the receiver.
 That means the receiver must assess incoming angle, decide where to pass the ball and then control their pass in the blink of an eye.
 A purely rebound sport (you can’t hold the ball), volleyball is a game of constant motion.